Total & Permanent Disability

 The amount a person is entitled to claim is often reflected in their end of financial year superannuation statement.
 A claim for TPD is generally available to people aged between 17 and 59.
 In order to make a claim the trustee of the super fund must be satisfied that you will never again be able to work in any occupation to which you may be suited (having regard to your training, education or experience).
 Such a claim is based on medical evidence.

 TPD insurance is generally offered by a lot of superannuation companies, including many of the larger firms such as Suncorp, AXA, ING and AMP.
 TPD is generally a lump sum payout made to anyone who is deemed to be totally and permanently disabled.
+Find out more about TPD payouts.

 Making a claim is relatively easy with the superannuation fund providing a number of forms which will be completed.
 The superannuation provider will also require information from treating doctors about your medical condition, this will help them determine the level of disability.
 It is best that legal assistance is sought as dealing with the superannuation provider can be daunting.
 The solicitor will also know how the forms should be completed and will be able to obtain the correct information from your treating doctors.